 - To evaluate and integrate new technologies and ways of instruction to support learning goals

 This program comprises 30 credit hours and is offered entirely online.
-With courses taking five weeks apiece, you can complete your degree in as little as 12 months.
+With courses taking seven weeks apiece, you can complete your degree in as little as 12 months.

 Courses you will take